 At the same time, if the subject is extremely relevant and interesting, people (selected people who are particularly interested in the topic) will also follow you for 10,000 words.

 Typically, though, a standard blog post should be read in six to seven minutes and if you need to add more data you can always subdivide your post into a series of posts or write a booklet or white paper.

 Feel free to experiment and find your own style in terms of structure as well…but make sure that your post is clear, easy to follow and immediately approachable.

 Ideally, a blog post should be subdivided into blocks of paragraphs which represent mini-chapters.

 Each point should contain a very limited amount of paragraphs and paragraphs should be relatively short.
 Big chunks of written text scare readers off!

-You information has to be clear and digestible.
-We are not trying to write a text book!
+Your information has to be clear and digestible.
+We are not trying to write a textbook!